jmsmoorehead/music/Starting-a-REPL.md

 * PRINT - Clojure then prints the answer out to the screen
 * LOOP - Clojure writes the prompt `user=>` again and patiently waits for another command to read.

+Later on we'll use this exact process to make music rather than doing basic sums...

 #### Cake
 ```sh
 $ cake repl